 Processing Mode In Existed Target Table

-- If the source and destination databases have the same mappings and the primary key of a record in the destination database is the same as that in the source database, the record remains unchanged during initial data synchronization.
+- If the source database and destination cluster have the same mappings and the primary key of a record in the destination cluster is the same as that in the source database, the record remains unchanged during initial data synchronization.
 However, the record is overwritten during incremental data synchronization.

-- If the source and destination databases have different mappings, initial data synchronization may fail.
+- If the source database and destination cluster have different mappings, initial data synchronization may fail.
 In this case, only some columns are synchronized or the data synchronization task fails.

 Select the objects to be synchronized

-Select one or more objects from the Available section and click the icon to move the objects to the Selected section.
+Select one or more objects from the Available section and click the icon to add the objects to the Selected section.